nadaabdelazim633/flutter_screens/Signup/README.md

-# 📱 Sign Up Screen - Flutter
+# 📱 Sign Up Screen

 The Sign Up screen is built using Flutter.
 It allows users to register by entering a phone number, password, and confirming the password.
 After registration, the user is redirected to the OTP verification screen.